d-eathrow/anonymousland/_items/Another guide.md

 <br>

 Fingerprinting can be reduced by keeping extensions to a minimum.
-A respected browser extension for a wide variety of setups would be [UblockOrigin](https://github.com/gorhill/uBlock/).
+A respected browser extension for a wide variety of setups would be [Ublock Origin](https://github.com/gorhill/uBlock/).

 Suggested Setup: